 Put another way, the folks at Milwaukee cooked 40 meals in a 1000W microwave.
 Our guess is that it equates to around 40 minutes of cooking on High.
 That may sound silly, but who’s laughing when you’re eating a real meal on your lunch break while recharging your tool batteries!

 Clearly, Milwaukee Tool doesn’t view the Carry-on inverter as a match for full-size 2500W and above gas generators.
-The real match would be something similar to a Honda EB2800I generator or equivalent.
+The real match would be replacing a 2000-watt suitcase generator.
+It’s also a win if you’re sharing power through a spider box or tunning hundreds of feet of extension cords where you might have to deal with voltage drop.

 You want this inverter if you’re a) already on the MX FUEL tool platform, and b) find yourself frequently in need of 15A power.
 This tool won’t appeal to those on a budget.
 If, however, you can bill it to the job and/or it can help raise your productivity (i.e. make you more money) then it sells itself.